Little Cayman

 Little Cayman is one of three Islands that make up the Cayman Islands.
 It is located in the Caribbean Sea, approximately 60 miles (96 km) northeast of East End, Grand Cayman and five miles (8 km) west of West End, Cayman Brac.
 Little Cayman is the least populous island of the three, with a permanent population of about 160 (2021) including seasonal residents/homeowners.
 The majority of the population are expatriate workers from Jamaica, the Philippines, and Honduras and from other Latin American countries as well as Canada, the USA, India, Australia, Scotland, England, and South Africa.
 There are a handful of local Caymanians estimated as fewer than 20.
 It is about 10 miles (16 km) long with an average width of 1 mile (1600 m) and most of the island is undeveloped.
 Almost the entire island is at sea level.
 The highest elevation is about 40 feet (12 metres).
 The rainy season, which consists of mostly light showers, occurs in Mid-April until June and again in mid-September to mid-October.
 There will be occasional quick rain showers in the early morning hours.
 The coolest months are from End of November until Mid March as the cold fronts coming in from the North which the temperature can drop into the low'70s.
 The Hottest and dryest months are in Summer starting mid-June to mid-September with temperatures between the mid-80s and high 90s.
-There are no large or predatory or poisonous animals or creatures if you decide to go exploring.
-There are some non-fatal poisonous plants for which contact can result in an itchy rash.
+There are no large or predatory or venomous animals that pose a threat to humans.

 Despite its small size, the island hosts a heritage festival and parade as part of Pirates Week, (November) and the annual LC Agriculture Show (May) which also occurs on all three Islands, but at different dates in that same month.